0premthecoder/WeatherApp/README.md

 # WeatherApp
-This app is used for getting current weather I have Made This For "#AndroidDevChallange"
+# This app is used for getting current weather !